MOON RESEARCH GROUP

 We are very excited to welcome Akhilesh Upasani and Woochul Kwak as new PhD students in the Moon group!
 Akhilesh will work on advanced NMR studies of CO2 transport in facilitated transport membranes.
 Woochul will work on ultrathin macrocycle membranes for highly selective gas separations.

-May 2024: Student award
+May 2024: Undergraduate student award

 Congratulations to Faith Dobias (Moon group undergrad student) for being selected as a 2024 Michelin Science Scholar!
 This new program supported by Michelin recognizes promising undergraduate researchers working in chemistry, materials science, and engineering.

-May 2024: Graduating student
+May 2024: Graduating Master’s student

 January 2024: New PhD student

 Welcome to Danielle Loftis as a new PhD student in the Moon group!
-Danielle is working on synthesizing novel PIM gas separation membranes and investigating correlations between polymer structure, dynamics, and gas transport properties
+Danielle is working on synthesizing novel PIM gas separation membranes and investigating correlations between polymer structure, dynamics, and gas transport properties.

 August 2023: New PhD student